 ExpressVPN: When it comes to bypassing firewalls, ExpressVPN takes the lead because all its servers are obfuscated.
 Furthermore, it comes with 256-bit AES encryption, which is practically unbreakable.
 So, even if someone gets their hands on your information, all they will see is unintelligible text.
 In other words, information about your online activities will remain fully concealed.

 CyberGhost VPN: This premium VPN comes with strong 256-bit AES encryption and special streaming servers that can easily unblock geo-blocked streaming websites.
-Furthermore, it also comes with special streaming servers that are optimized for platforms like Netflix, HBO Max, Disney+, and more.
+Furthermore, it also comes with special streaming servers optimized for platforms like Netflix, HBO Max, Disney+, and more.
 So you can unblock geo-restricted content more efficiently.

 Final Thoughts